 - The mystery comic series The Maze Agency had an example of this version using one of Jack the Ripper's famed messages.

 - This happens all the time in the Ace Attorney games, and it's (almost) always misleading.
-In the second game, this actually provided a major clue — because the message in question was spelt wrong, and the victim was the framee's boyfriend.
-Only one written-in-blood message has proven to be genuine, and even that one had a twist to it.
+In the second game, this actually provided a major clue — because the message in question was spelt wrong, and the victim was the framee's boyfriend (or at least a close friend).
+Only two written-in-blood messages have proven to be genuine (once in Apollo Justice: Ace Attorney, another in Phoenix Wright: Ace Attorney - Dual Destinies ), and both still had twists to them.

 - The culprit in the Sherlock Holmes story A Study in Scarlet wrote RACHE on the wall to make the police think of a revenge killing by a secret society ...or that the murderer's name was Rachel.